Cracking Open Gemma 3 4B Part 1: Finding Behavioral Circuits With Sparse Autoencoders

 This is the basis behind monosemanticity, a sub-field within the broader field of mechanistic interpretability.
 In short, these are fields that are trying to determine exactly how neural networks work to produce the outputs they do.
 Since LLMs are generative, their potential outputs vary wildly so understanding what circuits fire when solving a math problem vs writing a philosophical essay helps us understand how these models store and leverage concepts.

-LLMs in some sense are just very finely tuned compression systems.
+LLMs in some sense are just very finely tuned lossy compression and interpolation systems.
 Since there is a near infinite number of ways you can combine words, concepts, and ideas, and the LLM has a finite set of parameters, the LLM has to learn how to effectively distill down the most meaningful components of language in order to produce quality outputs.
 This is precisely what is happening during pretraining.
 The thing is, this isn't the same from model to model.
 One model might store its math circuit in layers 3, 6, 16, and 24 on parameters 156, 44, 93, and 249 respectively, while another might most powerfully activate in an entirely different set of layers and parameters.
 That's why, even though the underlying analysis techniques are the same, each model requires researchers to build bespoke artifacts like custom-trained sparse autoencoders, to untangle exactly how it is working.

 A key concept that is relevant to understanding how these sparse autoencoders work is understanding that LLMs store concepts in superposition.
 The LLM's internal representation has a fundamental bottleneck.
 It doesn't have enough dimensional space to dedicate a single, isolated neuron to every single concept it needs to represent.
 While an LLM might have billions of total parameters, the data flowing through a single layer is constrained by its hidden dimension size, which might only be a few thousand numbers wide.
 Because there are millions of distinct concepts in human language, but only a few thousand dimensions/degrees of freedom available to process them at any given moment, the network is forced to find highly efficient ways to compress the data.
 It achieves this by overlapping multiple concepts within the same high-dimensional space, this is superposition.